America's Response Monument: Small version made

 Blumberg took another three months to re-sculpt the piece until he got the horse and soldier precisely correct.
 "This job is something I'm emotional about," Blumberg said.
 "This allows me to honor soldiers, capture a unique aspect of their service, and then have the opportunity to put it in New York.
 I couldn't have scripted it better.
 This is super powerful for me."

 Blumberg cast 120 18-inch (460 mm) pieces for sale to the public and another 120 for sale to members of the special forces.
 On March 5, 2004, he presented a copy of his completed work to the John F. Kennedy Special Warfare Museum, the regimental museum for the U.S. Army Special Forces at Fort Bragg.
 In 2003, the non-profit Foundation for US Historical Monuments was formed to help build a monumental version, but their efforts came to nothing.

 Wall Street backers

 Eight years later, in March 2011, he received a call from a group of New York City Wall Street bankers who had lost friends and co-workers in the 9/11 attacks.
 Two of the individual Wall Street supporters said they were asked by families and friends if there was a place that individuals could go to remember the U.S. troops overseas who daily combat potential terrorist threats.
 "We wanted to do something for the special operations community and all military service branches because every day since 9/11, we've had to look at that hole in the ground," one of the private backers says.
-"What everyone needs to know is that there are people out there like this team, like the Green Berets, that are willing to sacrifice at all costs for them."
+"What everyone needs to know is: There are people out there like this team, like the Green Berets, that are willing to sacrifice at all costs for them."